-Here are some examples of our recent work.
+We are currently working on a number of new case studies of our recent investment readiness work.
+In the meantime here are some examples of our past work.
 We hope you find these case studies useful.
 We would like to thank our clients for their time and support in helping us to capture our work together in this way.
-We have also recently published a collection of case studies in a new publication.
+We have also previously published a collection of case studies see links below.

 Chelmund’s Fish and Chips, the trading name of Chelmund’s Community Enterprises opened its doors to the public on Thursday the 1st March 2018 and is believed to be the first community owned traditional chip shop in the country.